wdi-red-coral/project-4-prompt/badir-projects.md

 # Badir Incubator Projects and Requirements

-Badir Incubator companies ihave invited YOU to build their MVP!
+Badir Incubator companies have invited YOU to build their MVP!

 ### 1. [Canary](badir-projects/canary.md)
 ### 2. [Caocap](badir-projects/caocap.md)